 First-party insurance that indemnifies the owner or user of property for its loss, or the loss of its income-producing ability, when the loss or damage is caused by a covered peril, such as fire or explosion.
 Among other things, can cover buildings, contents, and loss of business income.

 Mr. Fourtner serves as President of Providers Insurance Consultants.
 He has 24 years of experience in the insurance industry.
 Most recently, Mr. Fourtner had been assisting large national and international clients with risk financing, risk management consulting, program design/structure, and coverage placement at the largest privately held global brokerage firm.
 Mr. Fourtner has a Bachelor’s degree from Miami University and a Master’s degree from Southern Illinois University – Carbondale.
 He also holds the Associates in Risk Management designation.

 Melissa Heaton, CIC

-Ms. Heaton serves as Account Executive for Providers Insurance Consultants.
-Her duties include marketing physicians’ professional liability, handling of the cyber liability programs, pre-underwriting and account servicing for insured physicians.
-Ms. Heaton has 22 years in the insurance industry.
+Ms. Heaton serves as Senior Account Executive of Providers Insurance Consultants, Inc. Her duties include marketing physicians’ professional liability, handling of the cyber liability programs, pre-underwriting, and account servicing for insured physicians.
+Ms. Heaton has 26 years in the insurance industry.
 She holds an Associate of Arts degree from Cottey College, Nevada, MO and the Certified Insurance Counselor (CIC) designation.

-Mr. Welser serves as Account Executive for Providers Insurance Consultants.
-Nate’s primary responsibilities include facilitating property and casualty program business for clients in the healthcare field.
-His 13 years in the insurance industry have included everything from risk management experience with national accounts to implementing marketing strategies for difficult to place risks.
+Mr. Welser serves as Senior Account Executive of Providers Insurance Consultants, Inc. Nathan’s primary responsibilities include facilitating property and casualty program business for insureds in the healthcare field.
+His 19 years in the insurance industry have ranged from national account risk management to implementing marketing strategies for difficult to place risks.
 Mr. Welser holds a Bachelor’s degree from Southern Illinois University.